Reasearching with my collaborator Jon Longclaw

 Aliya and I discussed this paper on the podcast Knowing Animals here.

-Knowledge from Blindspots (with Juan Comesaña and Timothy Kearl), forthcoming in Illuminating Errors: New Essays on Knowledge from Non-Knowledge.
+Knowledge from Blindspots (with Juan Comesaña and Timothy Kearl), 2023, Illuminating Errors: New Essays on Knowledge from Non-Knowledge.

 Synopsis: You can know P even if P was inferred from a blindspot proposition.